MartinDavidWaller/SEMI-AUTOMATIC-BUG-key---From-the-ground-up/README.md

 * M3 Knulred Nut * 1
 * Printed Main Frame * 1

-Put the 3mm knurled nut on to the 3mm knurled bolt and screw it half way down.
-Push the end of the 3mm bolt through the right hand arm of the body and add the 3mm nut.
-Scren this hold until the nut is pulled into the arm.
+Put the 3mm knurled nut on to the 3mm knurled bolt and screw it halfway down.
+Push the end of the 3mm bolt through the right-hand arm of the body and add the 3mm nut.
+Screw this home until the nut is pulled into the arm.
 See the images below for the detailed construction.

 <img src="https://github.com/MartinDavidWaller/SEMI-AUTOMATIC-BUG-key---From-the-ground-up/blob/master/Pictures/Assembly/S7F1.jpg" width="300"> <img src="https://github.com/MartinDavidWaller/SEMI-AUTOMATIC-BUG-key---From-the-ground-up/blob/master/Pictures/Assembly/S7F2.jpg" width="200">